Robert Melville Grindlay: Grindlays Bank

 After returning to England, Grindlay maintained his influential Anglo-Indian connections and his correspondence with friends and former colleagues.
 Drawing on his extensive knowledge and experience of the region he undertook a growing number of personal commissions of assistance, to the point where in 1828 he founded Leslie & Grindlay, to provide similar services to the wider public on a permanent business basis.
-Initially the company arranged passage to and from India for customers and their baggage, but in time added private banking activities to their services, eventually becoming the "pre-eminent bankers to the Indian Army" and business community in India.
+Initially the company arranged passage to and from India for customers and their baggage, but in time added private banking activities to their services, eventually becoming the principle bankers to the Presidency Armies of the East India Company, the British Indian Army, and the business community in India.

-The company was first based in Birchin Lane, off of Lombard Street in London and began by acting as agents to help secure the travel arrangements of its clientele, to and from India, procuring sea passages, clearing and shipping baggage, as well as providing advisory services including extensive kit lists, route maps and costings for East India Company employees and British officials.
-Expansion saw the business open other offices in the City of London (Cornhill and Bishopsgate), and Westminster (Whitehall and St James's Square).
+The company was first based in Birchin Lane, off Lombard Street in London and began by acting as agents to help secure the travel arrangements of its clientele, to and from India, procuring sea passages, clearing and shipping baggage, as well as providing advisory services including extensive kit lists, route maps and costings for East India Company employees and British officials.
+Expansion saw the business open other offices in the City of London (Cornhill and Bishopsgate) and Westminster (Whitehall and St James's Square).

 Under the guidance and direction of Grindlay, these services shifted over time towards financial operations, including banking, insurance, savings and encashment of cheques and drafts, and operational expansion to include the Indian subcontinent, the Middle East and elements of Africa and Southeast Asia.
 During this same period various partner additions, mergers, and acquisitions resulted in the firm undergoing several name changes, being styled Grindlay, Christian & Matthews from 1839, Grindlay & Co from 1843, Grindlay & Co Ltd from 1924 and Grindlays Bank Ltd in 1947, until its merger with the National Bank of India in 1958 when it became National and Grindlays Bank.

-By 1852, when Grindlay retired, the firm had become "the most distinguished bankers and agents to the civil and military officials of the business community and the British army in India".
+By 1842, when Grindlay retired, the firm had become "the most distinguished bankers and agents to the civil and military officials of the business community and the British army in India".